ThaliaVillalobos/OtterRadio/README.md

 - What are the core flows?
     * The key functionality of our app is going to be able to listen to CSUMB radio station and watch a live feed of the radio station wherever users go.Also users will be able to live chat with others when listening to CSUMB radio station.
 - What will your final demo look like?
-    * Users can choose to either sign in or to sign in as a guest and then users start listening to CSUMB radio station.
+    * Users can choose to either sign in or to sign in as a guest and then users can start listening to CSUMB radio station.
 There will be two tabs one for radio and the other tab is for the live feed.
 - What mobile features do you leverage?
    * The application feature that we leverage is searchability.
 - What are your technical concerns?